101 Cooking For Two

 ALWAYS COOK TO A FINAL INTERNAL TEMPERATURE.
 PLEASE, NEVER BY TIME ALONE.

-• Feel free to season to your taste.
-Typical seasonings include paprika, oregano, thyme, Italian spice mix, poultry seasoning, garlic powder, onion powder, and other spice rubs.
+You may also use other spices, such as paprika, oregano, thyme, Italian spice mix, poultry seasoning, garlic powder, onion powder, and spice rubs.

 ❓FAQs

-Should chicken thighs be covered while baked in the oven?
+Should chicken thighs be covered with foil while baked in the oven?

 Should I brush the chicken thighs with oil?